justine-pepperell/justine-pepperell/README.md

 - 👋 Hi, I’m @justine-pepperell
 - 👀 I’m interested in accessibility, security, full-stack web development, building on the cloud.
-- 🌱 I’m currently learning AWS, working on my javaScript, and starting to learn php.
+- 🌱 I’m currently learning AWS, working on my javaScript, and starting to learn python.